 Residential Boarding Policy

-Radford University's Residential Boarding Policy:
+Radford University's Residential Boarding Policy

 All first time, first semester students under the age of 21 are required to live in Radford University operated housing for at least four consecutive full semesters.
+Students are subject to the policy based on their status at the time they are admitted to the University.

 Students are obligated to the boarding policy if they: